Academics

 Parents/Caregivers:

-• Discuss characteristics of colleges and universities with your student.
-Promote the exploration process and discuss parameters that might influence where your student can enroll
+• Discuss the characteristics of colleges and universities with your student.
+Promote the exploration process and discuss parameters that might influence where your child can enroll.
+Students may struggle to articulate their priorities – and trial and error with visits is absolutely an acceptable strategy.

-• Attend the Wilmington Case Study program and College Fair
+• Attend the DAIS Wilmington Case Study program and DAIS College Fair in May or other local college fairs which will be advertised by College Counseling.

-• Consider and discuss test preparation with your student.
-Note: this does not require a paid service
+• Consider and discuss test preparation with your child.
+Note: this does not require a paid service.

 College Counseling:

-• Communicate with students and families on regular basis about programming and current events in the landscape of college admissions
+• Communicates with students and families on a regular basis about programming and current events in the landscape of college admissions.

-• Provide students and families the opportunity to have access to college admission professionals
+• Provides students and families with the opportunity to have access to college admission professionals.

-• Be available for feedback concerning testing, academic scheduling, and activities as they relate to college admission
+• Available for feedback concerning testing, academic scheduling, and activities as they relate to college admission.

 • Junior Year & Summer